sazoksis-ux/Case-study-Ruffian-bikes-digital-showcase/README.md

 The main challenge for me was the presentation of technical characteristics.
 Ordinary tables look bulky and destroy the premium aesthetic.

 **My solution:** I designed a system of smart expanding lists (accordions).
 This allowed the layout to remain "clean": in its idle state, the interface remains light and image-focused.
-The user chooses the depth of immersion into details (Engine, Battery, Safety) by opening only the necessary blocks.
+The user chooses the depth of immersion into details (Electronics, Bike, Key specifications) by opening only the necessary blocks.

 ![Interactive Specs & Accordions](images/2.jpg)